-Approach: Six approximately five-hour meetings will be held across the state to explore how to allocate scarce medical resources during disasters.
+Approach: 13 approximately five-hour meetings were held across the state to explore how to allocate scarce medical resources during disasters.

-At each meeting, participants will break into small groups in which facilitators and note takers will be present to help them learn about and discuss:
+At each meeting, participants broke into small groups with a facilitator and note taker present to help them learn about and discuss:

 - The possible ways that decisions could be made to allocate scarce medical resources during a public health disaster; and